Milia on your eyelid? What milia are and how to remove them

 Do you have bumps on your eyelid?

-Milia, skin tags, styes, chalazions... whatever unsightly bumps you're dealing with on or around your eyelids, you want them gone!
+Milia, skin tags, styes, chalazions... whatever unsightly bumps you're dealing with on or around your eyelids, you likely want them gone!
 But because your eyes and the skin around them are so sensitive, a professional is the only person who should attempt removal.

-If you're dealing with a bump (or bumps) on or around your eyelid(s), schedule an appointment with a local eye doctor .
+If you're dealing with a bump (or bumps) on or around your eyelid(s), schedule an appointment with a local eye doctor.
 They can either remove the bump(s) for you, connect you with someone who can, or advise you on how to treat them at home so they vanish on their own.

 What causes milia?

-Milia occur when dead skin cells or keratins (proteins found in skin and hair) get trapped within the base of a hair follicle or sweat gland.
-This causes a small raised bump that looks a tiny pimple or whitehead.
+What causes milia to occur is not fully understood.
+However, researchers believe they form when dead skin cells or keratin (a protein found in the skin, hair and nails) get trapped within the base of a hair follicle or sweat gland.
+This causes a small raised bump that looks like a tiny pimple or whitehead.

-Sun damage to skin is a risk factor for milia.
-Too much sun makes skin rough and leathery, so it's more difficult for dead cells to rise to the skin's surface and shed normally.
+Milia are also associated with skin damage from injuries, certain medications and some health conditions.
+Sun damage to the skin is also a risk factor for milia.
+Too much sun can cause the skin to be rough and leathery, making it harder for dead cells to shed from the skin’s surface.

 Milia removal and treatment